joshmedeski/htx-immersive-08-2019/03-week/3-thursday/lectures/git-branches.md

 # Git Branches

-Command for creating a new branch and checking it out.
+This is a command for creating a new branch and checking it out.

 ```ssh
 git checkout -b branch-name